OVERVIEW: Gatsby’s science research funding prioritizes neuroscience and plant sciences.

 IP TAKE: Grantseekers are advised to contact foundation staff and introduce their organizations.
 If staff feels a grantseeker's work is a good fit for one of the other Sainsbury Family Charitable Trust organizations, they will pass on that information.

+PROFILE: The Gatsby Charitable Foundation is just one of the 17 nonprofits of the Sainsbury Family Charitable Trusts.
+Each foundation is a separate legal entity.
 Based in the United Kingdom, the Gatsby Charitable Foundation was established in 1967 by David Sainsbury and focuses on a diverse set of priorities.
-In scientific research, the foundation backs plant science, which has been a grantmaking priority since the 1980s.
+In scientific research, the foundation invests in plant science and neuroscience research.

-Though the foundation does award the occasional grant of over $500,000, most are $100,000 to $300,000.
+Though the foundation occassionally awards grants of over $500,000, most are $100,000 to $300,000.
 To learn more about Gatsby grantees, explore its annual reports.

 The Gatsby Foundation does not accept unsolicited grant applications or requests for funding.
 However, it’s open to new relationships with organizations that share its mission and goals.
-The foundation does not apply geographic restrictions to its neuroscience grantmaking.
+The foundation does not apply geographic restrictions to its grantmaking.